Neel Shah: Nonprofit

 Dr. Shah founded the nonprofit Costs of Care in 2009 dedicated to providing better healthcare at lower cost.
 He also founded the nonprofit March for Moms to advance Federal legislation that ensures people can grow their families with dignity.
 He has been vocal about the dangers of being pregnant and uninsured, and the need to make American health care more affordable in order to address the maternal mortality crisis.
 He has described the "animating impulse" of both nonprofits as the need for dignity and not just safety in health care.

-Shah was featured in a "Doctor and Patient" New York Times column by Pauline Chen for creating the Teaching Value Project, aimed at educating doctors about how their decisions impact what patients pay for care.
+Shah was featured in a "Doctor and Patient" column in The New York Times by Pauline Chen for creating the Teaching Value Project, aimed at educating doctors about how their decisions impact what patients pay for care.
 In 2014, Shah was named one of the "40 smartest people in healthcare" by Becker's Hospital Review.

 Maven Clinic

-In July 2021, Shah was hired by NY City-based telehealth company Maven Clinic as its first Chief Medical Officer.
+In July 2021, Shah was hired by New York City-based telehealth company Maven Clinic as its first Chief Medical Officer.
 The company offers a virtual care platform for maternal and family health.